Best Weather Station Manufacturer | Coda Sensors

 Measuring rainfall is important in weather science.

-1 mm of rainfall is the amount of water that gathers on a flat surface.
-This is after considering evaporation, percolation, and runoff.
-Typically, people measure it over a 24-hour period and record it in millimeters.
+1 mm of rainfall is the water that collects on a flat surface.
+This is after accounting for evaporation, percolation, and runoff.
+People usually measure it over a 24-hour period and record it in millimeters.

-For example, 1 mm of rain is about the same as pouring two 500-milliliter bottles of water on one square meter.
-In agriculture, 1 mm of rain equals about 667 kilograms of water for every mu, which is 666.7 square meters.
-This shows how important rainfall is for calculating water resources in a region.
-It also emphasizes the need for a simple and accurate way to predict rainfall.
-This is essential for managing water resources effectively.
+For example, 1 mm of rain is like pouring two 500-milliliter bottles of water on one square meter.
+In farming, 1 mm of rain equals about 667 kilograms of water for every mu, which is 666.7 square meters.

 Exit mobile version